Hinduism in Guadeloupe: Revival

 Revival of Hinduism happened in the last few decades.
 Many associations for the promotion of Hinduism and Indian culture have appeared during the 90's.
 The Institut du Monde Indien (Institute for the study of the Indian world) was begun by Jacques Sidambarom, Jean-Claude Petapermal and Roland Gopy to resuscitate Hindu rituals and connect Hindus in Trinidad and Tobago, Reunion, Pondicherry and Paris.
+A weekly radio show has also been established which hosts discussions on Hindu culture and plays Indian music.

+Shiva, Brahma, and Vishnou are commonly worshipped Gods in Guadeloupe.
+Hindu Goddess Marayamman, who is famous in Tamil Nadu is worshipped by her french name Maliémin.
+Goddess Kâli is associated with healing power and protecting children from evil.
+Maldévilin is a leading male deity and considered to be a protector of the Maliémin temple.
 Temples were also constructed as a part of it.
 Hindu religious rituals were also reactivated.
 Hindu festivals like Diwali and Pongal were also started celebrating.